Last Updated on November 16, 2022

 Another risk to be aware of with Peer-to-Peer file sharing is malicious spyware and malware.
 Specific P2P applications have been found to contain spyware, enabling the app’s creator to see all your activity.
 Not only can they monitor your online activity, but they can also use various resources on your computer without your knowledge.

 Any content downloaded over a P2P network has the potential to contain malware.
 You are also at risk of illegal content being downloaded to your device and then re-shared without your knowledge.
 P2P is used by some criminals to spread unlawful material in this way without it linking back to their personal information or IP address.
 This then puts you in trouble with the authorities instead of them.
+Online security measures must always be practiced when surfing the web to safeguard yourself from harm.

 Find Legal Alternatives